 Start at St Mary’s churchyard gate

-Is uphill and buses may be coming down, the bus stop is on the right of the road.
+Church Street Is uphill and buses may be coming down (the bus stop is on the right of the road).
 At the junction, beside the Rose and Crown, turn left into Market Street.
 STOP, LOOK, LISTEN.
 Take care and look left, right and ahead as it is a crossroads.
 You may need to give way.

-Turn left into Market Street, a one way street.
+Market Street is a one way street.
 The road surface is a bit potholey and there will be parked cars.
-There are shops along here and you may have to watch out for pedestrians crossing.
-Your stop at the Quaker Meeting House is about half way along and on the right behind a narrow gate.
+There are shops and you may have to watch out for pedestrians crossing.
+Your stop at the Quaker Meeting House is about half way along on the right behind a narrow gate.
 Leave your bike outside against the wall while you get your card signed.
-After your stop carry on along the street turning left into Dyers Hill.
+Afterwards carry on along the street and turn left into Dyers Hill.

+Dyers Hill.
 Watch out for cars coming from Thames Street opposite and turning down Dyers Hill.
-They have right of way and this can be a particularly busy and awkward crossroad with poor sight lines for cyclists.
+They have right of way, and this can be a particularly busy and awkward crossroad with poor sight lines for cyclists.
 Please be extra vigilant here.
 You need to stop at the Baptist Church on the other side of Dyers Hill for the next signature on your card.
 It is probably best to dismount at the end of Market Street and walk across to the Baptists.
-Afterwards ride down the hill for 50 yards and turn left into Church Lane back towards St Marys Church.
+Afterwards ride down the hill for 50 yards and turn left into Church Lane back towards St Mary’s Church.

-Here there will definitely be lots of parked cars, and the road is very narrow and the road surface is poor.
+Church Lane.
+Here there will definitely be lots of parked cars, and the road is very narrow and the surface poor.
 Watch out for other cyclists and pedestrians at the back gate into churchyard.
 Take it in turns.
-Cycle through and back up to St Mary’s Church Porch for your next signature.
+There will be someone there to sign your card if there are still other cyclists waiting to start on the path in front of the church.
+If so you will be directed to walk your bike round the back of the church to the main gate.
+Otherwise you will cycle up to St Mary’s Church Porch for your next signature.

-Then back up through the front gate and back up Church Street.
-This time turn right into Sheep Street.
-Again take care here You may need to give way at junction to traffic coming down Brown’s Lane and continuing down Church Street..
+Church Street (second time).
+Then through the front gate and back up Church Street.
+This time turn right at the top into Sheep Street.
+Again take care here You may need to give way at junction to traffic coming down Brown’s Lane.

-Leave the catholic church and turn left in to Fisher’s Lane.
-Be prepared to give way to vehicles or cycllists coming from your right at this junction.
-Slightly uphill and one way.
-There are a lot of parked cars.
-You need to stop before junction to get another signature at the Methodist Church before carrying on to the junction.
-Be prepared to give way and watch out for potholes.
+Fishers Lane.
+Leave the Catholic church and turn up Fisher’s Lane.
+At this junction be prepared to give way to vehicles or cyclists coming from Hixet Wood.
+Fisher’s Lane is slightly uphill and one way.
+Stop to get another signature at the Methodist Church before carrying on to the junction with Poole’s Lane.
+Again be prepared to give way and watch out for potholes.